gymrek-lab/gymreklab.github.io/doc/Onboarding.rst

 Onboarding
 ==========

-If you are new to the group, this page has a list of things you should do to get set up with helpful lab resources.
+If you are new to the group, this page has a list of things you can do to get set up with helpful lab resources.

-* Get an account on our lab server, :ref:`Snorlax <snorlax>`.

 * Request permission to join the "Gymrek Lab" google calendar and our mailing list gymrek-lab AT googlegroups DOT com.